Statue of Robert Burns (Milwaukee): Inscriptions

-On the back of the plinth are inscribed the words THE GIFT OF JAMES ANDERSON BRYDEN A NATIVE OF SCOTLAND TO THE CITY OF HIS ADOPTION 1909.
+The northern inscription: THE GIFT OF JAMES ANDERSON BRYDEN A NATIVE OF SCOTLAND TO THE CITY OF HIS ADOPTION 1909.

-Under the western relief, inscribed in the granite plinth is the text, THE POETIC GENIUS OF MY COUNTRY FOUND ME AT THE PLOUGH AND THREW HER INSPIRING MANTLE OVER ME.
+Under the western panel: THE POETIC GENIUS OF MY COUNTRY FOUND ME AT THE PLOUGH AND THREW HER INSPIRING MANTLE OVER ME.

-Under the eastern relief, the granite plinth is engraved with the text, FROM SCENES LIKE THESE OLD SCOTIA'S GRANDEUR SPRINGS.
+Under the eastern panel: FROM SCENES LIKE THESE OLD SCOTIA'S GRANDEUR SPRINGS.

 Location

 The Burns Monument is located in Burns Commons on the east side of Milwaukee, Wisconsin.
 It stands within a triangular park, referred to as the Burns Triangle, that is bounded by North Prospect Ave., East Knapp St., and North Franklin Pl.
 The location for the Burns statue was selected by James A. Bryden, Milwaukee City Engineer Charles J. Poetsch, Deputy Commissioner of the Public Works J. P. Sherer, Andrew Agnew, and the east division engineer.